 Bennett Steinburg is the Open Shelf Deputy Editor.
 He is a recent MI graduate from University of Toronto and working as a content coordinator at a website design agency.
 His areas of interest include performance, storytelling, and play in library spaces as well as digital humanities.
 In his spare time, he designs and plays storytelling games and performs improv comedy across Toronto.

-Wallis Sung is an Open Shelf social media editor.
+Wallis Sung is the Open Shelf social media editor.
 She is an MLIS graduate from Western University and had work experience in government libraries.
 She is currently back home in BC and enjoys playing piano in her spare time.

 Photo credit: Rohan Makhecha on Unsplash